infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 grunt build
 ```

-If the build fails on the `node-sass` package, try rebuilding it again
+If the build fails on the `node-sass` package, try rebuilding it again.

 ```bash
 npm rebuild node-sass